===

 [right from the evening, it remains extinguished-ish

-the heart is, so to speak, the lamp of a pauper]
+the heart is, so to speak, the lamp of a poor man]

-Mir's verse is somewhat better than Mus'hafi's, because in the first line he said, since the evening I remain somewhat melancholy.
+Mir's verse is somewhat better than Mus'hafi's, because in the first line the speaker said, 'since the evening I remain somewhat melancholy'.
 This melancholy is of the whole temperament, the whole personality.

-In the second line he said an apparently disconnected thing, that 'my heart has become the lamp of a pauper'.
+In the second line the speaker said an apparently disconnected thing, that 'my heart has become the lamp of a poor man'.
 But in reality, in the first line is a claim, and in the second line is the proof.
-When the heart is like a pauper's lamp, then it's clear that there will be very little light in it; that is, it will have little heat/energy.
+When the heart is like a poor man's lamp, then it's clear that there will be very little light in it; that is, it will have little heat/energy.
 That is, in it there will be few longings and hopes.
 And when the longings and hopes in the heart are few, then it's clear that the whole temperament will be melancholy.
 In Mus'hafi's verse there's only one observation: that the heart remains extinguished-ish.
 In Mir's, there are two observations, and between them there's also the connection of claim and proof.

 Then, there's also the point that if in the heart the light is less, then in it the burning will also be less.
-(However much a lamp is bright, that's how much burningness it will have.)
+(However bright a lamp is, that's how much burningness it will have.)
 So since in the heart the burning of love is less, the temperament remains melancholy, or the heart is lightless; that is, the glory/appearance of the beloved isn't in it, or the light of mystic knowledge isn't in it.

 The specification of the evening is because in the day, the heart keeps being diverted by many kinds of preoccupations.
 The moment the evening comes, helplessness and solitude come and surround it.
-Since the heart is not entirely lightless, but rather like the lamp of a pauper has a dim light, he has described himself as 'somewhat extinguished-ish', not as entirely melancholy.
-For the diminishedness of tumult in the heart, or the glory/appearance of the beloved, or the light of mystic knowledge, to give the simile of a dim lamp, and then not directly to call the lamp dim, but rather in an implicative way to call it a pauper's lamp, is a miracle of poetic composition.
+Since the heart is not entirely lightless, but rather like the lamp of a poor man has a dim light, he has described himself as 'somewhat extinguished-ish', not as entirely melancholy.
+For the diminishedness in the heart of tumult, or of the glory/appearance of the beloved, or of the light of mystic knowledge, to give the simile of a dim lamp-- and then not directly to call the lamp dim, but rather in an implicative way to call it a poor man's lamp-- is a miracle of poetic composition.

-The image of the 'lamp of a pauper' Mir has used one more time in the first divan, in a comparatively weaker way [{388,14}]:
+The image of the 'lamp of a poor man' Mir has used one more time in the first divan, in a comparatively weaker way:

 Shahryar has presented an aspect of this theme in a very fine way: